Skip to content

 First, we should understand that Carvalho announcing that they will close the schools is a recognition that they cannot run the schools without us and SEIU.
 He should remember that.
 By choosing not to settle the issues and instead closing the schools Carvalho is putting LAUSD at financial risk of state funding penalties for not meeting the minimum required number of instructional days.
 If LAUSD wants to avoid that impact by adding days to the school calendar, they will have to negotiate that with us as a union.

-If I am currently in an extended position, will participating in the SEIU strike be considered a break in service?
+If I am currently in a substitute extended assignment, will participating in the SEIU strike be considered a break in service?

 No. Our position remains as it was in 2019.
 Substitutes that are currently in an extended assignment and return to the same assignment after the strike will be compensated accordingly.